gvwilson/thirdbit/src/fiction/madica/index.md

 If anyone comes upstairs,
 you sit in this one and don't move."

-The dinosaur nodded sharply, then held out its gloved hand to Mrs. Mop.
+The snarkasaurus nodded sharply, then held out its gloved hand to Mrs. Mop.
 "Greetings, Earth comrade!"

 A moment passed.